 - The complaint is potentially serious, high risk or high profile

-If we need to investigate we aim to respond within 10 working days.
-However, depending on the nature of the complaint it may take longer, if this is the case we will contact you and agree a timeline.
+If we need to investigate, we try to respond within 10 working days.
+This can take longer but we’ll always contact you to let you know if this is the case and agree a new timeline.

-Please let us know if you are not happy with the outcome of the investigation.
-Your complaint will then be escalated if we find that:
+If you’re unhappy with the outcome of our investigation.
+Your complaint will be escalated if we find that:

 - There's evidence that our complaints process has not been followed

-- There are elements of the complaint that have not been addressed
+- There are parts of your complaint that have not been addressed

-In a Formal Review your complaint will be passed to the appropriate senior manager.
-They will review how the complaint was handled, that our policies and procedures were followed and how it impacted on you.
-If any failures are found with the way the complaint was investigated or dealt with, it will be reinvestigated by the senior manager, who will give the final response.
+In a Formal Review your complaint will be passed to a senior manager in that area.
+They’ll review how the complaint was handled, check that our policies and procedures were followed and consider what impact it had on you.
+If any failures are found with the way the complaint was dealt with, it will be reinvestigated by the senior manager, who will give the final response.

-The Independent Housing Ombudsman (IHO), of which we are a member, have published a new Complaints Handling Code that sets out good practices that will allow landlords to respond to complaints effectively and fairly.
+The Housing Ombudsman have published a new Complaint Handling Code to make sure landlords respond to complaints effectively and fairly.